 Sales tax in the US is charged to end-buyers by retailers only.
 The retailers file returns and remit the tax to the state.
-There is no national general sales tax in the US, each state governs sales tax at the state level and collects it from the merchants who have nexus (physical or economical presence) there.
-As of January 2019, 45 states plus the District of Columbia impose a general sales tax, 5 states (Alaska, Delaware, Montana, New Hampshire, Oregon) has no general sales tax though some local areas within these states may be able to charge a sales tax.
-Sales tax rates vary by state, and by locality within a state (a county, city, or any special taxing district).
+There is no national general sales tax in the US.
+Instead, each state governs sales tax at the state level and collects it from the merchants with nexus (physical or economic presence).
+As of January 2019, 45 states plus the District of Columbia impose a general sales tax, and five states (Alaska, Delaware, Montana, New Hampshire, and Oregon) have no general sales tax.
+However, some local areas within these states may charge a sales tax.
+Sales tax rates vary by state and by locality within a state (a county, city, or any special taxing district).

 There are different types of sales taxes imposed by the states.
-Some states collect taxes on an origin basis while others on a destination basis.
+For example, some states collect taxes on an origin basis while others on a destination basis.

-If a merchant is based in an origin-based state, sales tax is to be charged at the rate of the state where the merchant is located.
-A merchant's location (an office, warehouse, place where the inventory is stored, etc.) is taken as a basis for the sales tax calculation.
+If a merchant is from an origin-based state, sales tax must be charged at the rate of the state where the merchant is located.
+Therefore, a merchant's location (an office, a warehouse, a place where the inventory is stored, etc.) becomes a basis for the sales tax calculation.

 If a merchant has sales tax nexus in a destination-based state, sales tax is to be charged at the rate of the state where the product is delivered (customer ship-to address).
-Destination-based taxation is more complex as it could include a combination of state, county, city, and district tax rates, e.g. in California the state, county, and city taxes are origin-based, but any district taxes are destination-based.
+Therefore, destination-based taxation is more complex, including state, county, city, and district tax rates.
+For example, California has origin-based state, county, and city taxes but destination-based district taxes.

-For either basis, the location is determined by the 5-digit zip code of either a store's business address or the shipping address of a customer.
+For either basis, the location is determined by the 5-digit zip code of a store's business address or the customer's shipping address.
 The rates in effect for that zip code are then used in the tax calculations.

-It is strongly recommended to consult an accountant or a local tax authority on the sales tax rates to ensure your store is configured properly and collects the correct sales tax rate.
+It is strongly recommended to consult an accountant or a local tax authority on the sales tax rates to ensure your store is configured correctly and collects the correct sales tax rate.